How to escape the catch-22 of entrepreneur coaching?

 If you ask entrepreneurs with staff to estimate how enterprising they find themselves, on a scale of 0 to 100, then they score themselves an average of 68.
 We measured it accurately, with an entrepreneur scan, and the average stalled at 57.2 (the overall average Entrepreneurial Index is 49.7).Dr.
 Martijn Driessen

 It’s about whether the entrepreneur is entrepreneurial enough for the industry in which he or she does business.
 Every entrepreneur has strong and weak entrepreneurial qualities.
 And these are reflected in the behavior that the entrepreneur shows and ultimately in the business results.
 So how well does the business strategy fit the entrepreneur’s entrepreneur profile?

 Entrepreneur coaching: faster, better entrepreneurs

 But can small business coaching change anything about the lack of certain qualities in an entrepreneur?
 The coaching program of the Chamber of Commerce does indicate this.
-In this coaching program, the competences of all participants have been greatly improved.
-With a pre- and post-measurement, the qualities show the highest significant increase.
+In this coaching program, the competencies of all participants have been greatly improved.
+With a pre and post measurement, the qualities show the highest significant increase.
 The main results in the table below clearly show this.
 For example, networking, as an essential skill of the entrepreneurial personality, has increased by almost 100%.

 Participants of the business coaching program were allowed to select their coach themselves, an essential precondition for business success.
 Besides the coaching services they received in more than one coaching session, they were also asked to follow training courses and attend network meetings.
 The coaches were self-employed running a coaching practice.
 Furthermore, they all received an Entrepreneur Coaching Certificate after a five-module training.